 Great craic, huge crowds and brilliant trad music.
 Tig Cóilí has it all, great atmosphere, music and craic.

 Taafees is one of Galway’s best-known bars and it is mobbed in the season with tourists who’ve been told to visit.
 They have trad music sessions 7 nights a week so it is a place to hang out and listen to some great tunes but it can be overwhelmingly busy.

 Tigh Neactain (Naughtons)

 This pub comes highly recommended by virtually every tour book and guide to Ireland you can find.
 It is hugely popular with a diverse clientele and it gets super crowded.

-The most popular and well known live music venue in Galway City.
+The most popular and well-known live music venue in Galway City.
 “Roisin Dubh” means meaning Dark Irish Rose in English.
 It was a symbol of the ancient Druids who wore black and red robes on which their symbol, the Róisín Dubh, was visible.
-It is also became over the years an Irish political song lamented the troubles of Ireland under English rule.
+It is also became over the years an Irish political song that lamented the troubles of Ireland under English rule.